MohanFSDeveloper/paramothers.github.io/mydoc/webui/angularjs/Angular Developer Tips.md

 1. keep **$controller** size as much as minimum / lightweight
 2. Use controller-as syntx in view, to easy from where a variable is coming either from controller itself or from $scope. controller-as variable is defined in current $scope and $scope itself has inheritance hierarchy with $rootScope.
 So it helps we no need to pass $scope object as parameter to controller function itself. we would access using "this" itself.
 3. dont write any even simple logic in view
-4. Controller, should not know each other and its view it controlling.
+4. Controller, should not know each other and also its view it controlling.
 5. in **ng-model**, use dot notation like user.name, user.password rather than simply name and password, it decouples view and controller by avoiding use of $scope

 ## $scope